What is an EWS1 form?

 EWS stands for External Wall System.
 This refers to cladding, insulation, and fire break systems in residential buildings.

-If a building has an EWS, an EWS1 form is required to answer the following questions:
+If a building has cladding (an EWS) an EWS1 form is required to answer the following questions:

 Is there a fire risk?

 Would the property value be affected if the EWS requires remedial works to remove the fire risk?